14 Best Rebounder Trampolines for a Low-Impact Workout That’s Easier on Joints

 The Stamina InTone Oval Jogger is one of Morris’s top picks for rebounder trampolines.
 “At a circumference of 48 inches, [it] provides a bigger jumping area, handlebars, additional resistance bands for extra upper body moves, and an LCD display that shows your jumps per minute, workout time, total jumps, and calories burned,” she says.

-This trampoline, which holds up to 250 pounds, also has a companion app called müüv (for both iPhone and Android) that features a how-to assembly video, personalized audio workouts, and compatibility with iHeartRadio.
+This exercise trampoline, which holds up to 250 pounds, also has a companion app called müüv (for both iPhone and Android) that features a how-to assembly video, personalized audio workouts, and compatibility with iHeartRadio.

 Pros: Easy to assemble; some users may prefer its oval mat to the typical round shape.